Career Definition of a Cardiac Surgeon

 According to the U.S. Bureau of Labor Statistics (BLS), cardiac surgeons must be well-versed in the subjects of anatomy, pharmacology, biochemistry, pathology and medical ethics.
 Cardiac surgeons need to have extensive knowledge of the anatomy of the heart and surrounding blood vessels.
 Cardiothoracic surgeons must be experts in lung anatomy as well.

-According to the BLS, cardiac surgeons' specialized expertise will be in continued demand, and jobs for physicians and surgeons are projected to increase by 18% from 2012 to 2022.
+According to the BLS, cardiac surgeons' specialized expertise will be in continued demand, and jobs for surgeons are projected to increase by 14% from 2016 to 2026.
 Earning potential in the cardiac surgery field is very high.
-The BLS reported that the Medical Group Management Association's survey of physicians and surgeons listed the median annual salary for general surgeons as $367,885 in 2012.
+The BLS reported an average annual salary for general surgeons as $251,890 in 2017.

 Alternative Career Options

 Those interested in a career in surgery who prefer not to work on vital organs might explore the field of podiatry.
 Podiatrists diagnose, treat and perform surgeries to correct ailments of the feet and ankles.
 To become a podiatrist, one must complete a Doctor of Podiatric Medicine at a school of podiatry and then complete a residency.
 Like medical doctors, podiatrists must be licensed, which requires completing an accredited program and residency and passing the American Podiatric Medical Licensing Exam.
-According to the BLS in 2012, podiatrists had a median annual salary of $116,440.
-The BLS projects jobs for podiatrists will increase by 23% from 2012 to 2022, which is faster than average for that period.
+According to the BLS in 2017, podiatrists had a median annual salary of $127,740.
+The BLS projects jobs for podiatrists will increase by 10% from 2016 to 2026, which is faster than the average of all jobs.

 Like cardiac surgeons, cardiovascular nurses care for patients with cardiovascular disease.
 These nurses educate patients in heart disease prevention, monitor patients before and after cardiac surgery and assist patients with cardiac rehabilitation.
 To work as a cardiovascular nurse, one must first become a registered nurse (RN), which commonly requires a minimum of an associate's degree and passing the NCLEX-RN exam.
 After gaining some experience working in a cardiac care unit, cardiovascular nurses may obtain professional certification from organizations such as the American Nurses Credentialing Center.
-The BLS reported in May 2012 that the median annual salary for all RNs was $65,470.
-Job growth for RNs in general is expected to be faster-than-average from 2012 to 2022, according to the BLS.
+The BLS reported in May 2017 that the median annual salary for all RNs was $70,000.
+Job growth for RNs in general is expected to be much faster-than-average, at 15%, from 2016-2026, according to the BLS.